David Bacon (actor): Career

-Death
+Death and burial

 On September 12, 1943, Bacon was seen driving a car erratically in Santa Monica, California, before running off the road and into the curb.
 Several witnesses saw him climb out of the car and stagger briefly before collapsing.
-As they approached he asked them to help him, but he died before he could say anything more.
+As they approached, he asked them to help him, but he died before he could say anything more.
 A small puncture wound was found in his back; the weapon had punctured his lung and caused his death.
 A weapon was never found, though the wound was suggested to be from a stiletto.

 Keller, who was then five months pregnant, collapsed when she heard of her husband's death.

 She was inconsolable and was given sedatives by Bacon's brother, a doctor.
 On September 20, eight days after Bacon's death, Keller went into labor and delivered a stillborn.

-When he died, Bacon was wearing only a swimsuit, and a wallet and camera were found in his car.
-Also in his car was a small sweater not belonging to Bacon.
-Allegedly, the film from the camera was developed and found to contain only one image, that of Bacon, nude and smiling on a beach.
-The case attracted publicity for a time and remains unsolved.

 David Bacon was cremated at Cunningham & O'Connor Mortuary in Santa Monica.
-His cremains were shipped to Massachusetts, where they were interred at Woods Hole Village Cemetery (also known as Church of the Messiah Memorial Garden) in Woods Hole, Massachusetts.
+His remains were shipped to Massachusetts, where they were interred at Woods Hole Village Cemetery (also known as Church of the Messiah Memorial Garden) in Woods Hole, Massachusetts.